 Again it is very much early days for this treatment and it is likely to prove expensive, so it will probably only be used on those with life threatening food allergies.
 However, in time the cost should fall, so those with intolerances could potentially benefit too and some may want to pay to be treated privately.

 There is little doubt that among these new ideas there will be a least one good treatment for food intolerance.
 The mechanism that causes an allergic reaction in the body is better understood than it has ever been before.
 Once how the reaction happens is understood it becomes far easier to treat the condition.

-Solutions Offered by Complementary Medicine
+Solutions Offered by Complementary Medicine for food intolerances